susarlanikhilesh/file-seek/README.md

-# file-seek-failure
+# file-seek

-File seek doesn't work if we want to seek at some random offset <br>
+File seek doesn't work if we want to seek at some random offset for Append only file <br>
 Ref: https://go-review.googlesource.com/c/go/+/14881

 Tried the same in C also using Lseek and it fails with the same error